magento/merchdocs/src/catalog/inventory-bulk-transfer-inventory.md

 1. On the _Admin_ sidebar, go to **Catalog** > **Products**.

-1. Select the products where you want to modify sources.
+1. Select the products for which you want to modify sources.

    Browse or search to find products and select checkboxes for transfer.